 Managing deer in the nation's forests

 The UK is home to six species of deer.
-Red deer and roe deer, which are native, and four introduced species: fallow, muntjac, sika and Chinese water deer.
+These include red deer and roe deer, which are native, and four introduced species: fallow, muntjac, sika and Chinese water deer.

 Natural predators of deer, such as bears, lynx and wolves, are now extinct in Britain.
 Within properly functioning ecosystems, deer play an important role by maintaining open areas which can enhance the biodiversity and habitat quality of a woodland.
-However, in the absence of predators, excessive browsing and grazing by unmanaged herds can have a devastating effect on their environment.
+However, without any predators, large deer populations can have a devastating effect on their environment.

 Impact of overpopulation

-Deer numbers can become too large for their habitat to support them and high intensity trampling and grazing reduces the diversity of plants and animals in the forest which can affect soils and release carbon.
-Deer can also damage or kill young trees by damaging bark and lower branches.
+Deer numbers can become too large for their habitat to support them.
+Grazing by large populations of deer reduces plants and animal diversity in the forest which can in turn affect soils and release carbon.
+Deer can also damage or kill young trees by damaging bark and lower branches, preventing forests from regenerating.

 Research by the British Trust for Ornithology has found that common species including robin, wren and blackbird are less likely to be in woodland areas browsed by deer.
 Some of our most vulnerable breeds, such as nightingale, nightjar and woodcock, are also negatively affected by deer grazing and browsing.